Blog posts

 Skaftfell

 Skaftfell Center for Visual Art, located in Seyðisfjörður, plays the essential role of presenting, discoursing and encouraging the development of contemporary art in eastern Iceland.
+It is a meeting point for artists and locals, and its activities are based on exhibitions and events, alongside an international residency program and outreach program.

 …